Sage-Bionetworks/portalsDocs/_articles/download-data.md

 synapse get -q "SELECT * FROM syn11346063 WHERE ( ( "study" = 'MC-CAA' ) AND ( "dataSubtype" = 'processed' OR "dataSubtype" = 'metadata' ) )"
 ```

 Also in your working directory, you will find a *SYNAPSE_TABLE_QUERY_###.csv* file that lists the annotations associated with each downloaded file.
-Here, you might find helpful experimental details relevant to how the data was processed.
+Here, you will find helpful experimental details relevant to how the data was processed.
 Additionally, you will find important details about the file itself including the file version number.

 ### R